Agile Leadership for Development Teams

 Key Takeaway

-Agile leadership builds the right environment for self-sufficient teams to operate with autonomy and ownership.
-Teams implement a feedback loop (learning) process and improve their processes and products continuously.
-Each organization and team have its own environment and context, cultures, mindsets, and individuals that must be modeled to reach operational performance.
+Agile leadership builds the right environment for self-organizing teams to operate with autonomy and ownership.
+Teams implement a feedback loop as a learning process and improve their processes and products continuously.
+Each organization and team has its own environment and context, cultures, mindsets, and individuals that must be modeled to reach operational performance.

-Developing a generative culture is the product of experimentation and learning specific to the situation and the company culture.
+Developing a Generative culture (as defined in Westrum’s typology) is the product of experimentation and learning specific to the situation and the company culture.

-Agile leaders lead by example to build their own teams and thrive in fast changing environments, understanding tools, rules and elements, while exploring different approaches to overcome challenges and become an agile organization.
+Agile leaders lead by example to build high-performing teams and thrive in fast-changing environments, understanding tools, rules and elements, while exploring different approaches to overcome challenges and become an agile organization.

-Krasamo is an agile development company with more than 10 years of experience building agile teams and leading software development projects in IoT, mobile development, web development, machine learning, microservices, and digital transformations.
+Krasamo is an agile development company with more than 15 years of experience building Agile teams and leading software development projects in IoT, mobile development, web development, artificial intelligence, and digital transformations.